WHY ARMOR ROOF COATINGS ARE THE BEST AND FAQs

 Real-World Proof: Surviving Golf-Ball Sized Hail

 If you don't think the hardness of a coating matters, consider this testimonial from a customer with a 100-year-old historic house and an original roof.
-After investigating every roof coating available, he chose ArmorGarage Metal Roof Shield.
+After investigating every roof coating available, he chose ArmorGarage Metal Roof Coating.

 Historic home with ArmorGarage Metal Roof Shield — survived a devastating hail storm.